-TAMPA, Fla. — Brightline got approval from Florida officials Wednesday to take the next step towards a Tampa-Orlando service to its existing high-speed rail line.
+TAMPA, Fla. — Brightline got approval from Florida officials Wednesday to take the next step toward a Tampa-Orlando service to its existing near-high-speed rail line.

-- Brightline can negotiate with transportation agencies for right-of-way leases
+- Brightline can negotiate with agencies for right-of-way leases

-- Looking to run high-speed train from Orlando to Tampa
+- Looking to run near-high-speed train from Orlando to Tampa

 - RELATED: Read the Brightline Proposal to FDOT